Intermediate Aosta Trail

 Descent: 530 m

-Leaving the wide pastures around the hut, this stage carries you into the rocky heart of the Mont Avic area.
-A gentle start along tracks and streams soon gives way to steeper slopes and balcony paths high above the valley.
-As you climb, views open towards Bec Barmasse and the distant Gran Paradiso group.
-Later in the day the terrain softens again, leading you onto a hanging plateau dotted with dark lakes, where the next refuge looks out over a ring of peaks.
+This stage leaves the wide pastures around the hut behind and takes you close to the area surrounding Mont Avic (3,007 m).
+After an easy start alongside tracks and streams, the route steepens, leading you along paths high above the valley.
+The higher you climb, the better the views become, with Bec Barmasse (2,302 m) and the distant Gran Paradiso group coming into view.
+Later in the day, the terrain softens again, leading you to your refuge on a hanging plateau dotted with dark lakes and towering peaks.

-Beyond the high point the route undulates across gentle ridges, with scattered boulders and isolated pines.
-A short descent brings you to a chain of alpine lakes, where pale and dark water pools between granite slabs.
-Skirting their shores, you climb briefly to reach the refuge, perched on a rise above the lakes.
-Once you arrive, you can drop your pack, refill water at the fountain and watch the evening light drift over Monte Avic and the surrounding summits.
+The trail towards Barbustel steepens higher up, zigzagging as it gains altitude towards Colle del Lac Blanc (2,280 m), a rocky ridge with expansive vistas.
+Beyond the high point, the route descends briefly across gentle ridges with scattered boulders and isolated pines to a hut surrounded by a chain of alpine lakes, where pools of pale and dark water lie between granite slabs.
+Perched on a rise above the lakes, you can watch the evening light drift over Monte Avic.

 Rifugio Barbustel